stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-Finally the KTX loader is improved to handle height-map images with one channel but multiple bytes per channel, e.g. `R16_UINT`:
+Finally the KTX loader is improved to handle height-map images with one channel and/or multiple bytes per channel:

 * The number of bytes in the image layout is derived from the samples section of the DFD (previously was assumed to be one byte).

 * This value is validated against the `typeSize` from the header, which also implicitly ensures that __all__ channels have the same size.

-* The format hint is fiddled to a normalised type since some of the images have an integral image format which is not supported by Vulkan.
+* The format hint is fiddled to a normalised type since some of the images have an integral image format which is not supported by Vulkan samplers, e.g. `R16_UINT`

 ### Integration